 - Reach A Wider Audience – By teaming up, you have the potential to reach an untapped market.
 A wider audience can mean more engagement, more volunteers, and more donations.

 - Learn More About Your Community – Partnering can mean tapping into a new well of expertise and knowledge.
-In each sector, everyone has different points of view and work in very different realities.
-By widening your scope on the community, your nonprofit can operate from a more informed place.
+In each sector, everyone has different points of view and works in very different realities.
+By widening your scope of the community, your nonprofit can operate from a more informed position.

 - Work More Efficiently – When you invite a greater number of intelligent, capable people into the collaborative mix, you set yourself up for better, more innovative ideas, and you discover new opportunities and networks together.
-Other sectors may be skilled in areas your nonprofit is not, and a partnership can help both organizations work more effectively.
+Organizations in other sectors may be skilled in areas where your nonprofit is not, and a partnership can help both organizations work more effectively.